abstractmachine/interaction-design-tools/README.md

 <https://unity3d.com/fr/get-unity/download>

-**Ignore the "Choose your version of Unity" button** and instead install your preferred version of Unity directy from with this "Unity Hub".
+**Ignore the "Choose your version of Unity" button** and instead install your preferred version of Unity directy from within this "Unity Hub".
 It will allow you to add and/or remove the various (large) components of your Unity installation at a later date, depending on the platform(s) you are targetting.

 Open Unity Hub on your computer and login to your account.
 From this hub, download the latest `LTS` version of Unity. `LTS` is the "Long Term Support" version of Unity and will last for at least two-years, i.e. the length of a masters programme.
 Current we are using Unity 2020.3.x.
 The last number is just bug fixes and is compatible with any other 2020.3.x release.